 Habitat: Phlebodium aureum grows as an epiphyte in Sabal palmetto tops at the base of the petioles along the trunk.

-Distribution in Bahamas/Globally: Phlebodium aureum occurs in the central and northern island groupings of the Bahamian Archipelago as well as Florida, the entire Caribbean Region and Central and South America.
+Distribution: Phlebodium aureum occurs in the central and northern island groupings of the Lucayan Archipelago as well as Florida, the entire Caribbean Region and Central and South America.